Jean Brooks Greenleaf: Career

-Since 1862, the year of marriage to Halbert S. Greenleaf, her life has been passed quietly at home.
-Her husband has given both military and civil service to his country, having commanded the 52nd Massachusetts Volunteers in the civil war on the side of the Union.
+She married Halbert S. Greenleaf in 1852.
+Her husband joined the Union Army in 1862, and commanded the 52nd Massachusetts Volunteers in the civil war on the side of the Union.
 He was in full sympathy with his wife in her views respecting the enfranchisement of women.
-The changes brought about by the civil war made a residence in Louisiana necessary for a few years, but for more than fifty years thereafter, she made Rochester, New York her home, with the exception of some time spent in Washington, D.C. when her husband served as a member of Congress.
-Greenleaf had been one of the directors of the Sargent & Greenleaf Company since its incorporation, and served as a trustee of St. Lawrence University for some years.
+The changes brought about by the civil war made a residence in Louisiana necessary for a few years, but the couple moved to Rochester, New York in 1867, and remained there, with the exception of time spent in Washington, D.C. when Mr. Greenleaf served as a member of Congress.
+He had been one of the directors of the Sargent & Greenleaf Company since its incorporation, and served as a trustee of St. Lawrence University for some years.

 Greenleaf was a strong supporter of the cause of woman suffrage.
 For its sake, she was ready and happy to make all needful sacrifice.
 She was one of the first members of and served as president of the Woman's Political Club of Rochester, before becoming its honorary president for twenty years.
 In December, 1890, she was elected to succeed Lillie Devereux Blake as the president of the New York State Woman's Suffrage Association, and held the position till 1896.
 It was under her leadership that the petition was presented to the state constitutional convention in 1894.
 In 1893, Greenleaf was a Democratic candidate for delegate to that convention, and polled a large vote.
 At the state suffrage convention of November 1896, held in Rochester, Greenleaf felt obliged to decline a re-election and Mariana Wright Chapman was unanimously chosen for her place, while Greenleaf was appointed fraternal delegate to the annual meeting of the State Grange.

 Death and legacy

-She died at her home, March 2, 1891, and was buried at Rochester's, Mount Hope Cemetery.
+She died at her home, March 2, 1918, and was buried at Rochester's, Mount Hope Cemetery.
 With many bequests in her will, a large number of persons shared in Greenleaf's estate.